 When everything’s prepared, set up the saw.
 For a circular saw, take a fine tooth saw blade.
 When using a standard-sized saw blade (250 – 300 millimetres) we recommend a speed of 4,000 revolutions per minute.
 This combination will give you a nice, smooth cut.
 The saw determines the cutting speed and therefore the throughput speed – this is around 8 m per minute or 10 to 15 cms per second.

-Step 4: Cutting polycarbonate with a jigsaw
+Step 4: Cutting polycarbonate sheet with a jigsaw

 If you’re using a jigsaw, use a saw blade with a fine tooth, for example, a saw blade for non-ferrous metals.
 Run the saw at medium speed and let the saw move smoothly through the polycarbonate sheet.
 Don’t put too much pressure on the saw but rather let the saw do the work and control the throughput.
 Ensure that the sole of the jigsaw remains flat on the polycarbonate sheet.

-Cutting polycarbonate yourself
+How to cut polycarbonate yourself

 Although we’ll saw your polycarbonate sheets for free, you might sometimes want to cut polycarbonate sheets yourself.
 For example, to shorten a length or when you want to cut your polycarbonate at an angle for a patio roof or greenhouse.
 Follow the tips in this blog to be sure of getting the best cut.